melisound/trainings/blast.md

 # BLAST Command Line Applications installation

 You can find the manual [here](https://www.ncbi.nlm.nih.gov/books/NBK279690/).
 Most software you use like BLAST also have command line interface applications with far more options.
 You can usually find info if you type name of the software and "command line" to get to where you can find information.
 From the manual go to installation and MacOSX or your operating system.
 There are several options here and we will continue with one of the hardest ways as most programs do not have user friendly options.
-Let's first download
+Let's first download:

 ```
 $ cd # go to your home directory